moorepants/moorepants.info/content/pages/portfolio/zambulance.rst

 .. image:: https://objects-us-east-1.dream.io/moorepants/zambulance.jpg

-In the winter of 2006 I attended Ralf Hotchkiss's `wheelchair construction class`_ at SFSU to prepare for a trip to work with a wheelchair center in Lusaka, Zambia.
+In the winter of 2006 I attended Ralf Hotchkiss's `wheelchair construction class`_ at San Francisco State University to prepare for a trip to work with a wheelchair center in Lusaka, Zambia.
 I worked with Kurt Kornbluth, Jessica Vechakul, folks from MIT D-Lab and the Disacare team to develop a bicycle ambulance trailer, the Zambulance_, and improve wheelchair manufacturing tools in Lusaka, Zambia.

 .. _wheelchair construction class: http://www.cel.sfsu.edu/courses/degreecredit.cfm?selection=classes&ID=26312&period=20124
 .. _Zambulance: http://cadlab6.mit.edu/bike.ambulance/